eastgenomics/eggd_dias_batch/readme.md

 ## Config file design

 The config file for an assay is written in JSON format and specifies the majority of inputs for running each type of analysis.
-A populated example config file may be found here[TODO].
+A populated example config file may be found [here](example/dias_batch_example_config.json).

 The top level section should be structured as follows:
 ```